Professional Governance Act

 New FPBC Bylaws also took effect Feb.
 5, 2021.
 New bylaws were needed in order to transition the rights and authorities from the Foresters Act and meet the requirements of the PGA.

-You can learn more in our publication, The Professional Governance Act: What You Need to Know.
+You can learn more in The Professional Governance Act: What You Need to Know.
 New Guidelines for the Interpretation of the Code of Ethical and Professional Conduct will help you understand and apply the Code.
 A series of webinars is also available to explain how the Code and new FPBC Bylaws may affect your practice.